quantumJLBass/boa-fraud/profiles/addresses/US/STATES/SOUTH CAROLINA/24 OFFICE PARK CT, STE A, COLUMBIA, SC, 29223-5967/24 OFFICE PARK CT, STE A, COLUMBIA, SC, 29223-5967.md

 5 years ago

-Before applying to a home listed on their site I called and asked if anyone had paid a security deposit for it and also made sure there weren’t any pending applications.
+Before applying to a home listed on their site I called and asked if anyone had paid a security deposit for it and also made sure there weren't any pending applications.
 I was assured that my family and I were the first to apply so I applied and waited..and waited...and waited..for a phone call or email for the decision.
-After the second week, I called Friday and before even getting out my question to the receptionist I was abruptly told to hang on while she transferred me to Tierra’s voicemail.
-I left my voicemail a little before 3p and expected to receive a phone call back since they didn’t close til 5p but I never did.
+After the second week, I called Friday and before even getting out my question to the receptionist I was abruptly told to hang on while she transferred me to Tierra's voicemail.
+I left my voicemail a little before 3p and expected to receive a phone call back since they didn't close til 5p but I never did.
 Monday morning my fiancé physically drove there around 1p to find out the status since no one ever called back.
-We were informed that we were approved but that another family’s “rental references” were received before ours so they got the house.
+We were informed that we were approved but that another family's "rental references" were received before ours so they got the house.
 My fiancé asked if I was told or if anyone called to let us know that they needed that from our current property management company bc if they did we would have made sure they got it that day.
 He was told no that no one reached out and they apologized for never calling us back.
 DO NOT APPLY THROUGH THIS COMPANY.
-I am pretty sure they just collect application fees for properties that aren’t ready for “move in” or they hold properties for whomever they feel like it.
+I am pretty sure they just collect application fees for properties that aren't ready for "move in" or they hold properties for whomever they feel like it.
 EITHER WAY ITS A SCAM.

 Like6